 - a) The current sink connections originate on individual modules.
-These current sinks are unfused and can carry a maximum of 250mA from a positive (+ve) source. - b) The pin 12 connection originates from the pre-amplifier stabiliser module (PS.9 etc.) where a F1A fuse is located see APPENDIX E - c) The 'fail' alarm connections are 'open' when the unit is de-energised).
+These current sinks are unfused and can carry a maximum of 250mA from a positive (+ve) source. - b) The pin 12 connection originates from the Power Management Board where a F1A fuse is located see APPENDIX D - c) The 'fail' alarm connections are 'open' when the unit is de-energised).